Darwin Core Data Package guide

 A DwC-DP table MUST have a

-, thereby indicating that it follows the Tabular Data Resource specification. -
+profileproperty, indicating the type of resource.
+Theprofileproperty MUST be the valuetabular-data-resource, thereby indicating that it follows the Tabular Data Resource specification. -

 A DwC-DP table SHOULD have a

-property, indicating the standard file extension of the data file (e.g.,"csv"
+formatproperty, indicating the standard file extension of the data file (e.g.,csv,tsv).
+Theformatproperty MUST follow the Data Resource specification. -

 A DwC-DP table MUST have a